Skip to main content

 • If you suspect autoimmune polyendocrine syndrome type 1, select:

-• None of the tests outlined above use whole genome sequencing, so you should use your local Genomic Laboratory Hub test order and consent (record of discussion) forms.
+• None of the tests outlined above use whole genome sequencing, so you should use your local Genomic Laboratory Hub test order form and consent (record of discussion, or RoD) form.
+If your laboratory doesn’t have a non-WGS RoD form, you can use this template non-WGS RoD (PDF).

 • R265 may only be requested following discussion with a clinical genetics team or your local genomics laboratory.

-• If the tests outlined above return negative results, whole exome sequencing could identify rare variants in genes associated with POI (for example FSHR, GDF9, BMP15, FIGLA, NOBOX, LHCGR, SPIDR, BMPR2, MSH4, MSH5, GJA4, FANCM, POLR2C, MRPS22, KHDRBS1, BNC1, WDR62, ATG7/ATG9, BRCA2, NOTCH2, POLR3H, TP63, NR5A1, STAR, BMP15 and GDF9); however, this is currently not supported within the NHS for POI diagnosis.
+• If the tests outlined above return negative results, whole exome sequencing could identify rare variants in genes associated with POI (for example FSHR, GDF9, BMP15, FIGLA, NOBOX, LHCGR, SPIDR, BMPR2, MSH4, MSH5, GJA4, FANCM, POLR2C, MRPS22, KHDRBS1, BNC1, WDR62, ATG7/ATG9, BRCA2, NOTCH2, POLR3H, TP63, NR5A1, STAR, BMP15, YTHDC2, ZSWIM7, and GDF9); however, this genetic testing approach is currently not supported within the NHS for a POI diagnosis and variants in many of genes are of uncertain significance.

 Resources